yboufenneche/SA-6TiSCH/README.md

 ## Results

-The "custom_plots" folder hosts the results files as well as Python files used to generate our plots and boxes.
+The `custom_plots` folder hosts the results files as well as Python files used to generate our plots and boxes.

 Results files are stored inside the `custom_plots/kpis` folder, and they are named following this logic: `NRUN_SELFRATE_exec_numMotes_NMOTES.dat.kpi`